ivankruchkoff/google-authenticator/readme.txt

 No, you'll have to delete the existing account from the Google Authenticator app on your smartphone before you scan the new QR code, that is unless you change the description as well.

-= Sometimes I am unable to log in using this plugin, the first code never works, what's wrong ? =
+= I am unable to log in using this plugin, what's wrong ? =

 The Google Authenticator verification codes are time based, so it's crucial that the clock in your phone is accurate and in sync with the clock on the server where your WordPress installation is hosted.

 If you have an Android phone, you can use an app like [ClockSync](https://market.android.com/details?id=ru.org.amip.ClockSync) to set your clock in case your Cell provider doesn't provide accurate time information

+Another option is to enable "relaxed mode" in the settings for the plugin, this will enable more valid codes by allowing up to a 4 min. timedrift in each direction.

 == Screenshots ==